 When your teen is old enough for a driver’s license, encourage safe driving.
 Teach your teen to always wear a seat belt, drive the speed limit, and follow the rules of the road.
 Do not allow your teenager to text or talk on a cell phone while driving.
 (And don’t do this yourself!
 Remember, you set an example.)

 Set rules and limits around driving and use of the car.
 If your teen gets a ticket or has an accident, there should be consequences.
 Driving is a privilege that can be taken away if your child doesn’t follow the rules.

 Teach your child to make good decisions about drugs, alcohol, sex, and other risky behaviors.
 Work together to come up with strategies for staying safe and dealing with peer pressure.
-And make sure your teenager knows he or she can always come to you for help.
+Make sure your teenager knows he or she can always come to you for help.

 If you have a strong family history of high cholesterol, your teen’s blood cholesterol may be tested at this visit.
-Based on recommendations from the American Association of Pediatrics, at this visit your child may receive the following vaccinations:
+Based on recommendations from the CDC, at this visit your child may receive the following vaccines:

-It’s normal for teenagers to have extreme mood swings.
-This is the result of their changing hormones.
+It’s normal for teenagers to have extreme mood swings as a result of their changing hormones.
 It’s also just a part of growing up.
 But sometimes a teenager’s mood swings are signs of a larger problem.
-If your teen is always depressed, you should be concerned.
-Other signs of depression include:
+If your teen seems depressed for more than 2 weeks, you should be concerned.
+Signs of depression include:

 Use of drugs or alcohol

 Depressed teens can be helped with treatment.
 Talk to your child’s healthcare provider.
 Or check with your local mental health center, social service agency, or hospital.
 Assure your teen that his or her pain can be eased.
 Offer your love and support.
 If your teen talks about death or suicide, seek help right away.